dimitar-daskalov/Recipe-App/README.md

     npm start

 This will launch the app in development mode on port 3000.
-If that port is busy, you can set a different point in utils/config.json.
+If that port is busy, you can set a different port in utils/config.json.

 Open up your browser and head over to: